Kendall Fletcher: Seattle Reign, 2014–2016

 In February 2014, Fletcher signed with Seattle Reign FC of the National Women's Soccer League for the 2014 season.
 Of the signing, Reign FC head coach Laura Harvey said, "Kendall adds experience and depth to our backline and potentially our midfield as well.
 She has proven professional experience in America, Australia and in Europe, which could prove vital for us in the coming season."
 Fletcher scored two goals as a defender for the team and helped them set a league record unbeaten streak of 16 games.
 The Reign won the league's regular season title (NWSL Shield) with a 16–5–6 record and 54 points – 13 points ahead of the second place team, FC Kansas City.
 Fletcher was named to the league's Best XI team after contributing to the Reign's 0.83 goals against average, scoring two goals, and serving one assist.

+Following the 2015 season, Fletcher and teammate Lauren Barnes were finalists for NWSL Defender of the Year.

 In January 2017, it was announced that Fletcher would not be returning to the Reign for the 2017 season after she committed to bible college in Sydney for three years.